 Aluminum awning material can also be used for metal carports.
 They are a great way to protect your car without spending a lot of money on a garage.
 Once a metal awning is in place, it is virtually maintenance free.
 There are no problems with the material warping, bowing, or stretching.
 Rain or shine, a metal awning will perform its job for years and years without worry.

-Need to find a pro for your aluminum awning?Find Pros
+Ready to start your aluminum awning?Find Pros

 Aluminum Awning Drawbacks